 Manufacturing Costs Breakdown

-PCB assembly and production is a tedious activity that entails so many steps.
-It involves the processes of collecting the materials, preparing them, and fabrication them into PCBs.
+PCB assembly and production are tedious activities that entail many steps.
+They involve collecting the materials, preparing them, and fabricating them into PCBs.

-It also involves etching the PCBs, laminating, drilling, and packaging them.
-Each of these steps comes with its cost, consisting of the total cost of manufacturing the PCBs, which it must include in the final selling price.
+It also involves etching, laminating, drilling, and packaging the PCBs.
+Each of these steps has a cost, which is the total cost of manufacturing the PCBs, which must be included in the final selling price.

 How To Make PCB Manufacturing Cost Breakdown from each part?